-Europe’s migration crisis
+Europe’s migration crisis in infographics

 As another boat capsized in the Mediterranean with tragic consequences, European countries struggled to get to grips with the biggest refugee crisis the continent has experienced since the Second World War.
 In issue #20 of Delayed Gratification, we traced how the drama unfolded through a timeline and infographics.
 These are four of the graphics we made for the feature.